Vyral/base-template/_posts/2022-02-01-what-food-should-you-try-at-the-state-fair.md

 Next up was the **Scotch Eggs** down by the animal buildings.
 He got a hardboiled egg with sriracha and horseradish.
 It might not sound amazing, but the sauces went together well.

 **Giggle’s** on Machinery Hill is one of our absolute favorite places to go at the fair.
 This year, Tim tried the walleye cake, which is essentially like crab cakes.
-He doesn’t feel that the hype is deserved for this dish.
+He doesn’t feel that the hype for this dish is deserved .

 Finally, Tim stopped by the famous **Sweet Martha’s Cookies.** If you haven’t tried it before, you can grab some of the cookies and head down to the all-you-can-drink milk next to the poultry building and Miracle of Birth Center.
 What a great way to end the day.